 Many companies fail to take advantage of the opportunity to increase brand awareness at trade shows.
 Exhibiting is more than building an effective sales path; it’s not an either/or proposition.
-There are many things you can do that will not only boost today’s bottom line with improved sales, but also build brand recognition.
+There are many things you can do that will not only boost today’s bottom line with improved sales, but also build brand recognition at trade show events.
 This creates the path that will turn your sales into a super-highway in the future.
 Start seizing these opportunities now and watch both your sales and your brand awareness increase toward a more profitable future.

 Update Your Advance Marketing